starsite/FileMaker-Swift/README.md

 SwiftFM is a Swift wrapper for the FileMaker Data API.
 Xcode 11 and Swift 4 (or later) required.

 This `README.md` is aimed at FileMaker devs who want to integrate the Data API into their Xcode projects.
 Each function is paired with an example.
-Everything shown below is part of `DataAPI.swift`, in this repo.
+Everything in this readme is part of `DataAPI.swift`, in this repo.

 If you already use SwiftFM or just want to support the project, you can: